COMPETING FITNESS PSYCHOLOGY

 They are successful because they feel good and they have fun by participating in sports.
 Also, they feel that training fills their lives and they believe that the outcome is worthy of their effort.

-There are nine key points which, if they are adopted, they are bound to contribute to your efficiency and lead you to success.
+There are nine key points that, if they are adopted, are bound to contribute to your efficiency and lead you to success.

 1. Try to have a positive attitude

-See the workout and the match as an opportunity to compete against yourself and to learn from the success and your failure.
+See the workout and the match as an opportunity to compete against yourself and to learn from your success and your failure.
+Approaching workouts and competitions with a positive mindset can make a significant difference in your performance.
+See each opportunity as a chance to challenge yourself, learn from both successes and failures and grow as an athlete.

 2. Maintain a high level of motivation